雜憶拾零

 8.3 The Soccer Team

-On the way back to Addis, while all were tired from the day-long experience and the crowded bus ride, we ran into a group of athletes.
+On the way back to Addis from the Blue Nile trip, while all were tired from the day-long experience and the crowded bus ride, we ran into a group of athletes.
 We were descending from the highlands toward the city, and they were jogging uphill, leaving the city.
 These athletes were joyful and singing, as they were jogging uphill.
 The bus had to stop, as we were surrounded by joyful joggers.
 As I was able to observe them up close, it was apparent that most of them had plenty to drink.
 We were not able to move, as we were surrounded by the singing and jogging athletes.
 The worst fear came to mind: that we might be held hostage and pushed over the cliff, if we were not able to pay the ransom.
 Our driver, a local Ethiopian, had a long conversation with the leader of the group of athletes.
 He finally pulled out a one-birr banknote (worth less than US$0.1) out of his pocket, spat on it, and pasted the note on the forehead of the group leader.
 The entire athletic team jumped with joy and moved on uphill.
 We learned afterwards that this was the soccer team that just won the match in the city and was returning to their home village with pride and joy.
-If we did not have the local driver to perform the appropriate greeting, we would have ended up being pushed over the cliff, I think.
+If we did not have the local driver to perform the appropriate greeting, we might have ended up being pushed over the cliff.
+Who knows.

 [作者簡介]